jthunderbird/kelper/README.md

-k healthcheck -n ns # health in specific namespace k app -n ns # lists all possible applications - ds,deploy,sts,rs,job,cronjob,raw-pod,replicacontrol(warning if this is there) k images -n ns (mypod) # lists all images and maps to pod>initContainer>Container
+k healthcheck -n ns # health in specific namespace k app -n ns # lists all possible applications - ds,deploy,sts,rs,job,cronjob,raw-pod,replicacontrol(warning if this is there) k images -n ns (mypod) # lists all images and maps to pod>initContainer>Container k volumes # clearly show volume and volume mounts per pod or list

 ### user/context focused
-k kubeconfig readonly > ro-config # interact with cluster to make readonly config - default to STDOUT k kubeconfig newuser johndoe readonly/admin > johnadmin.yaml # same as above but creating at least trackable users k get users/contexts # prints out all available contexts and users and shows who you are and which cluster you are on
+k kubeconfig readonly > ro-config # interact with cluster to make readonly config - default to STDOUT k kubeconfig newuser johndoe readonly/admin/namespace > johnadmin.yaml # same as above but creating at least trackable users k users/contexts # prints out all available contexts and users and shows who you are and which cluster you are on

 ### ux focused
 k autocomplete # auto setup autocomplete for kelper and kubectl by checking shell and configuring for suported shells